itsluap/luap-server/resources/[project-sloth]/ps-fuel/README.md

 After it takes you to spot we need, copy this snippet and paste it over the few lines shown in the GIF below.

 ![Code_yecDDjuRVG](https://user-images.githubusercontent.com/91661118/169425085-6eaeead9-9398-4ac0-8e0f-b6d116326e97.gif)

+### Step 5:
+Copy the sounds inside the sounds folder and paste/drag it into your interact-sounds folder located at resources/[standalone]/interact-sound/client/html/sounds

 <br>
 <br>